talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 Boot loader systems come in various forms.
 Different boot loaders implement a different number of stages, designed for dealing with various resource limitations, like the first-stage boot loader’s 512 bytes size limit.
 Grub, for instance, is a 3-layer boot loader.

 However, the Linux Kernel does not necessarily require loading with a BIOS and a boot loader.
-Instead FireCracker takes advantage of the 64-bit Linux Boot Protocol, which specifies how the kernel image should be loaded and run.
+Instead Firecracker takes advantage of the 64-bit Linux Boot Protocol, which specifies how the kernel image should be loaded and run.
 FC directly boots the Kernel at the `protected-mode` entry point rather than starting off from the 16-bit `real mode`.

 As the official docs of the [Linux Boot Protocol](https://www.kernel.org/doc/Documentation/x86/boot.txt) state, the entry for the protected-mode is located at `0x100000`, as seen in the following schema: